GeorgeOduor/Data-Handling-in-STATA/README.md

-In STATA once you have loaded your dataset you can get a view of your dataset by running the <code>list</code> comand.Further you can specify how many rows by adding <code>in 1/number of rows</code> comand where the ânumber of rows us an integer representing the number of observations.â
+In STATA once you have loaded your dataset you can get a view of your dataset by running the <code>list</code> comand.Further you can specify how many rows by adding <code>in 1/number of rows</code> comand where the number of rows us an integer representing the number of observations.

 </p>